Collaborative Research Groups

 Some Objectives

-With this support, a CRG can plan to gather a significant portion of the world's experts in its focus topic for periods of intense collaboration.
+With this support, a CRG can plan to gather a significant portion of the world's experts in its research topic for periods of intense collaboration.
 The fruits of such intensity should persist for many years, perhaps bringing about a permanent change in the form of increased profile and better communication with related science around the world.The CRGs will create critical mass that will substantially enhance training programs at all levels.
 The pooling of PIMS support with other sources and the joint planning of resource allocation will allow the CRGs to support a larger number of PDFs and graduate students and will create new research opportunities for these young scientists, including exchanges, joint supervision, and summer schools.

 The CRGs can also address the problems of retention and recruitment of faculty.
 They are a venue for new faculty to get plugged into a larger community, they give young faculty an effective network to build their research program, and they enhance the attractiveness of the universities.